Zchristian955/USGS_LIDAR_AgriTech/README.md

 can use to fetch, visualise, and transform publicly available satellite and LIDAR data.
 In particular, your code should interface[ with USGS 3DEP](https://www.usgs.gov/core-science-systems/ngp/3dep) and fetch data using their API.

-So then, the first step is to make:
+So then, the first step is to make :
 - Library with can directly interact with the api
 - Data Fetching and Loading
 - Terrain Visualization